 If you have wooden floors, use a protective felt on the feet of your new furniture to prevent scratching.
 Always ask someone to help you lift and carry it, never drag it, as this can cause damage.

-Once the packaging has been removed, please inspect your new furniture.
-Please make sure you are satisfied before the delivery team leaves your home.
+Once the packaging has been removed, inspect your new furniture.
+Make sure you are satisfied before the delivery team leaves your home.

 Vacuuming on a weekly basis helps to eliminate dirt before it becomes embedded in the fibres.
-A light brushing is also helpful to remove dirt, but always use a soft bristled brush to avoid snagging the fabric.
+A light brushing with a soft bristled brush on a fabric suite or a clean duster on a leather suite is also helpful to remove dirt.

 • Always ensure spots & stains are cleaned as quickly as possible with a clean folded towel; never rub, but blot gently.